 If the GO-Global App is installed on the client device, the application can run outside the browser window as if it were running locally and can access local files and devices.

 GO-Global Published Application Architecture

 As the end user works in the published application, the application calls Windows OS modules (e.g., GDI32, User32, etc.) to perform various functions.
 GO-Global directs those calls to that session’s instance of the Win32 subsystem.
 For graphics-related functions, for example, the Win32 subsystem will send graphics commands to the GO-Global Virtual Display Driver, which runs in the session’s logon.exe process.
-The GO-Global Virtual Display Driver converts the graphics commands to GO-Global’s RapidX Protocol (RXP) requests, queues the requests, and sends them via the APS to the GO-Global Web App, which executes the RXP commands and displays the session’s applications in the browser.
+GO-Global directs those calls to that session’s instance of the Win32 subsystem.
+For graphics-related functions, for example, the Win32 subsystem will send graphics commands to the GO-Global Virtual Display Driver.

 Published Application APIs, SDKs, and Integration

 GO-Global’s extensive APIs enable Managed Service Providers (MSPs), Hosted Service Providers (HSPs), and Independent Software Vendors (ISVs) to extend GO-Global’s functionality and the functionality of their products and services.
-For example, using GO-Global’s APIs, customers can programmatically manage GO-Global hosts and sessions, and they can develop features that enable host-side applications to interact with client-side applications and peripherals.
+For example, using GO-Global’s APIs, MSPs, HSPs, and ISVs can programmatically manage GO-Global hosts and sessions and can develop features that enable host-side applications to interact with client-side applications and peripherals.

 Windows Version Compatibility

 GO-Global is continually updated for compatibility with all current versions of Windows desktop and Windows Server®.
-To ensure GO-Global customers do not experience interruptions, GO-Global’s Windows Compatibility Assurance feature automatically defers installation of Windows Updates until they have been verified as compatible.
+To ensure GO-Global customers do not experience interruptions when Windows Updates are applied, GO-Global’s Windows Compatibility Assurance feature automatically defers installation of Windows Updates until they have been verified by GraphOn as compatible.